 4. Nerve damage/prolonged bleeding.
 Numbness or loss of sensation at the site of the piercing can occur if nerves have been damaged.
 If blood vessels are punctured, prolonged bleeding can occur.
 Tongue swelling following piercing can be severe enough to block the airway and cause breathing difficulties.

 5. Gum disease.
-People with oral piercings have a greater risk of gum disease than those without oral piercings.
-The jewelry can come into contact with the gum tissue causing injury as well as a gum recession which can lead to loose teeth and tooth loss.
+People with oral piercings have a greater risk of gum disease than those without them.
+The jewelry can come into contact with the gum tissue and cause injury as well as a gum recession, which can lead to loose teeth and tooth loss.

 6. Damage to teeth.
 Teeth that come into contact with mouth jewelry can chip or crack.

 7. Difficulties in daily oral functions.
 Tongue piercing can result in difficulty chewing, swallowing food, and speaking clearly.